Applied Positive Psychology Research Diploma (Level 7)

 Take your Positive Psychology Practice to a new level with an advanced diploma in applied research!

 Positive Psychology Network partners with Bucks New University in research, events and conferences and the development of National Occupational Standards in Positive Psychology Practice.
-As a graduate from our Diploma Course, and should you wish to progress your studies even further – you will be ideally placed for acceptance onto the Masters of Applied Positive Psychology MSc degree course.
+As a graduate from our Diploma Course, you will be qualified and licensed by the Positive Psychology Guild to practice as a Positive Psychology Practitioner.
+Should you wish to progress your studies even further – you will be ideally placed for acceptance onto the Masters of Applied Positive Psychology MSc degree course.
 PPN will also offer an academic reference on your behalf.
 Acceptance is subject to the usual University checks.

 This diploma is designed to support the professional development of Positive Psychology Practitioners who wish to gain a meaningful and credible qualification in applied research.
 It is suited to adult learner needs such as flexibility, self-paced learning, and individual tutor support.
 We encourage students to link their applied research studies to an area of their Positive Psychology practice or a personal area that is of interest and motivation to them.